VanAndelInstitute/cycling/README.md

 Supporting analysis scripts and data for the above manuscript enabling regeneration of the key panels from figure 5 and 6 related to single cell RNASeq expression profiling.
 The figure panes may be reproduced from the provided data files by executing the code blocks in  data_analysis.Rmd (or "knitting" the document from RStudio).

 This repository provides processed data necessary to perform the analysis and generate figures.
-Raw data (both fastqs and 10X genomics mtx files) have been submitted to GEO.
-We will update this page as soon as we have our GEO accession id.
+Raw data (both fastqs and 10X genomics mtx files) have been submitted to GEO and are available under accession **[GSE138270](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE138270)**.

 Please see the "pre-requisites" section prior to running analysis to ensure required packages are installed.